Furyton/awesome-language-model-analysis/README.md

 - **Understanding the Mechanics and Dynamics of Memorisation in Large Language Models: A Case Study with Random Strings** [[paper link]](https://openreview.net/forum?id=ILStlRb1Sp) 2023-10-13
 Till Speicher; Aflah Mohammad Khan; Qinyuan Wu; Vedant Nanda; Soumi Das; Bishwamittra Ghosh; Krishna P. Gummadi; Evimaria Terzi

 </details>

 ## **Miscellanea**

+Categories for papers that do not fit neatly into other classifications but discuss theoretical or empirical aspects of language models.

 <details open>
 <summary><em>paper list (click to fold / unfold)</em></summary>